 4. Collaboration and Motivation Skills

-They should be good at working with others — from their fellow managers to other department leaders.
-To keep their reps on-track and motivated, sales managers demonstrate a genuine passion for their team's mission.
+A sales manager should be good at working with others — from their fellow managers to other department leaders.
+To keep their reps on track and motivated, a sales manager must demonstrate a genuine passion for their team's mission.
+Additionally, sales teams must often collaborate with marketing teams, so your candidate should have experience aligning sales efforts with the efforts of an external team.
+Without this required connection, the two departments can be too misaligned, preventing revenue growth.

 5. Delegation Skills